Informal and Privatized Transit: Incentives, Efficiency and Coordination: Price of Anarchy Bounds

 This section derives the rider demand served by the minibus as a function of driver supply on a route and studies its properties, which underpin our PoA analysis in Sections~\ref{subsec:profit-poa} and~\ref{subsec:demand-poa}.

-We begin by presenting the main result of the section, which characterizes, for any driver supply $x_i$ on a route, the total rider demand served by the minibus at equilibrium under the minibus rider costs defined in Equation~\eqref{eq:cost-minibus-queuing}.
+We first characterize, for any driver supply $x_i$ on a route, the total demand served by the minibus at equilibrium under the costs defined in Equation~\eqref{eq:cost-minibus-queuing}.
 In presenting this result, we focus on the regime when the cost difference between the outside option and the minibus without rider queuing and schedule delays, given by $S_i = c_i^O - c_i^M$, is non-negative.
 Recall that when $S_i < 0$, regardless of the driver supply, the outside option is always preferred to the minibus, i.e., $\Lambda_i^M(x_i) = 0$ for all $x_i$. \begin{proposition}[Minibus Demand Under Rider Queuing] Consider an informal transit system with a fixed menu of routes, where riders on each route $i \in [n]$ choose either the minibus and incur a cost as defined in Equation~\eqref{eq:cost-minibus-queuing} or an outside option with a fixed cost $c_i^O$.
 Further, suppose that $S_i = c_i^O - c_i^M \geq 0$, and define the driver allocation threshold $\Tilde{k}_i^* = \min \left\{ \frac{2 l_i \lambda_i}{F}, \frac{2 l_i \Lambda_i \eta_E \eta_L}{F S_i (\eta_E + \eta_L)} \right\}$.
-Then: \end{proposition} \begin{hproof} Fix a route $i$ with $S_i \geq 0$ and $x_i$ drivers, resulting in a service rate of $\mu_i(x_i) = \frac{x_i F}{2 l_i}$.
+Then: \end{proposition} \proof{Proof Sketch.} Fix a route $i$ with $S_i \geq 0$ and $x_i$ drivers, resulting in a service rate of $\mu_i(x_i) = \frac{x_i F}{2 l_i}$.
 Then, defining the time horizon over which drivers service the route as $T_i(x_i)$, the total mass of riders served is: $\Lambda_i^M(x_i) = \min \{ \mu_i(x_i), \lambda_i \} T_i(x_i)$.
-Note $T_i(x_i) \geq \Delta = t_2 - t_1$, as riders may be willing to arrive earlier or later than their desired destination arrival times under the costs in Equation~\eqref{eq:cost-minibus-queuing}.
+Note $T_i(x_i) \geq \Delta := t_2 - t_1$, as riders may be willing to arrive earlier or later than their desired destination arrival times under the costs in Equation~\eqref{eq:cost-minibus-queuing}.